saravanakumarrc/Architecture_Journey/src/azure/az-104/Key_Vault.md

 # Azure Key Vault

+Azure Key Vault is a cloud service for securely storing and accessing secrets, keys, and certificates.
+It provides centralized management of application secrets, helps meet compliance requirements, and offers hardware-backed security modules.
+With features like automated certificate management, secret rotation, and fine-grained access control, Key Vault helps protect sensitive information while maintaining high availability and scalability.

 ## Overview
 Azure Key Vault is a cloud service that provides secure storage and access to secrets, keys, and certificates.
 It helps safeguard cryptographic keys and other secrets used by cloud applications and services.